inaimathi/langnostic/resources/posts/tasm-010.md

-No objections last time, so I'm going to proceed with the trend of posing notes for the Toronto AI Safety Meetup here.
+No objections last time, so I'm going to proceed with the trend of posing notes for the Toronto AI Safety Meetup here (rather than working them out into full prose pieces).

 Enjoy!

 ## Pre Meeting Chatting